Religion in Uganda: Christianity

 Jehovah's Witnesses operate in Uganda under the International Bible Students Association name and are working in a total of ten languages, including Swahili and Luganda.
 Followers of William M. Branham and Branhamism claim numbers in the tens of thousands, thanks in large part to translation and distribution efforts by Voice of God Recordings.

 The Presbyterian Church in Uganda has 100-200 congregations.
 The Reformed Presbyterian Church in Uganda was a result in a split in the Presbyterian church.

 The United Apostolic Church of Uganda, a Pentecostal denomination affiliated with the UPCI, has 424,739 constituents in 654 churches.

 The Baptist movement has its origins in American mission of the Southern Baptist Convention in 1963.
 The Baptist Union of Uganda was founded in 1974.
 According to a denomination census released in 2020, it claimed 1,800 churches and 550,000 members.

 The Church of Jesus Christ of Latter-day Saints claims more than 14,000 members in 27 congregations in Uganda.
 They also have two family history centers.

 The Society of Friends has two yearly meetings, Uganda Yearly Meeting, part of Friends United Meeting and Evangelical Friends Church.
 There were about 3,000 members between the two in 2001.

 A 2015 study estimated some 35,000 believers in Christ from a Muslim background residing in the country at the time.
+In 2020, 52% of Ugandans were Anglican and Evangelical.